ResearchComputing/Documentation/docs/storage/petalibrary/allocation_types.md

 is configured to be suitable for direct compute access, and as such is accessible from all compute environments (Alpine, Blanca, Open OnDemand).
 All active allocations offer the following options:

- - interactive (NFS) access from RC login nodes and RC compute
+ - interactive (NFS) access from RC login and compute nodes
  - accessible using Globus/rsync/sftp via the data transfer node (DTN) hosts
  - SMB access (not enabled by default, only accessible from UCB campus network)
  - no object (file/directory) limit